Thermal Protection System Engineer (TPS)

 • Aerothermal Analysis: Perform and guide high-fidelity aeroheating analysis (CFD) and thermal response modeling to validate specifications and predict performance under re-entry loads.

-• Material Qualification: Lead the testing and characterization of novel flexible and rigid TPS materials, including arc-jet testing, radiant heat testing, and mechanical load testing.
+• Material Qualification: Lead the testing and characterization of flexible and rigid TPS materials, including arc-jet testing, radiant heat testing, and mechanical load testing.

 Qualifications